 “Manufacturer original configuration” means an engine configuration in which all parts and components are properly installed and in place, in accordance with the requirements specified in the certification application and the applicable engine family Executive Order.

-"Marine or seaport terminals" means wharves, bulkheads, quays, piers, docks and other berthing locations and adjacent storage or adjacent areas and structures associated with the primary movement of cargo or materials from vessel to shore or shore to vessel including structures which are devoted to receiving, handling, holding, consolidating, loading, or delivery of waterborne shipments or passengers, including areas devoted to the maintenance of the terminal or equipment.
-For the purposes of this HD I/M Regulation, the term includes production or manufacturing areas, warehouses, storage facilities, and private or public businesses or entities located on or surrounded by seaport property.

 “Motor carrier” means a registered owner, lessee, licensee, or bailee of any vehicle, who operates or directs the operation of any such vehicle on either a for-hire or not-for-hire basis.

 “Motor home” means a single vehicular unit designed for human habitation to provide temporary living quarters for recreational or emergency occupancy and built on, or permanently attached to, a self-propelled motor vehicle chassis, chassis cab, or van, which becomes an integral part of the completed vehicle or a vehicle that exclusively tows a trailer that was originally designed for human habitation for recreational or emergency occupancy.